 Volcanic Hot Spots

-The newest island is the big island, which today has two active volcanoes.
-These volcanoes are feed by the same hot spot that used to feed the dead volcanoes on older islands.
-Millions of years from now, it is likely that additional islands will form over the same hot spot, as the Earth’s crust carries the big island away from the hot spot it know sits on.
+The newest island is the Big Island, which today has two active volcanoes.
+These volcanoes are fed by the same hot spot that used to feed the dead volcanoes on older islands.
+Millions of years from now, it is likely that additional islands will form over the same hot spot.
+This will occur as the Earth’s tectonic plate carries the Big Island away from the hot spot it now sits on.